AnuraagDeshpande/Undercooked-Website/README.md

 The commands to create tables are in ```createTables.sql``` file.
 The descriptions are there as well.
 ### Assignment 3:
 The Query file is ```dishesQueries.sql```.
 In order to see that they work there are 2 files that populate the database: ```populateUsers.sql```, ```populateDishes.sql```.

+### Assignment 4:
+public_html folder contains all the code files like CSS and HTML.
+The corporate design is contained in CD.pdf file in that folder as well.